ethansab-bit/Soft_Gripper/README.md

     4. Click **Install** (this will automatically install its dependencies)

 ## Usage
+### System Wiring
+The control system requires the following electric devices:
+  - Arduino Mega2560 Control Board * 1
+  - L298N Motor Driver * 3
+  - X605LF Valve * 10
+  - LPS3X Pressure Sensor * 4
+  - Bending Sensor * 4

+The Mega2560 Control board should be connected with the computer **all the time**, and all L298Ns and bending sensors should be connected to a 5V voltage source.
+Each bending sensor need to be connected to a 15kOhm resistance before connecting to the Ground.
+A wire should be connected before the resistances and the analog ports on Mega2560 (A0-A15).
+All Vcc Port of LPS3X should be connected to 3.3V port on Mega2560.
+The detail wiring diagram is shown on the following figure.

 ### Upload the Arduino Code
 1. Open `Arduino/Gripper_FullCode.ino` in **Arduino IDE**
 2. Ensure the **Adafruit_LPS35HW** and **Adafruit_Sensor** libraries are installed